Nandini573/Nandini573/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++, python;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- Data Scientist...
+LinkedIn
+- Data science student with a relentless curiosity for uncovering insights from data.
+-Always eager to learn and adapt

 <!---
 Nandini573/Nandini573 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.